The Love Bomb: What is Love Bombing; Why Does It Matter?

 There is nothing wrong with gifts or with praise in a relationship.
 Still, love bombing usually only gives gifts during the beginning of a relationship to rush you into a closer relationship or commitment.
 Once you’re committed, the gestures will stop and only resume once you begin to see their true nature and want to leave or are upset with them.

-How to deal with a love bomber
+How to manage a love bomber

 If you feel like someone is romance bombing you, here are a few ways to deal with them.